exakat/php-dictionary/dictionary/comma.ini.rst

 Commas are syntax elements, to separate elements when provided as a list.

-+ argument separator
++ Argument separator
-+ parameter separator
++ Parameter separator
-+ trait name separator, in use expression
++ Trait name separator, in use expression
-+ array element separator
++ Array element separator
-+ list separator, where unused values may be omitted, leaving commas back to back.
++ List separator, where unused values may be omitted, leaving commas back to back.

 They do not have a value by themselves.